javascript-tutorial/en.javascript.info/9-regular-expressions/07-regexp-escaping/article.md

 ## Escaping

-Let's say we want to find a dot literally.
+Let's say we want to find literally a dot.
 Not "any character", but just a dot.

 To use a special character as a regular one, prepend it with a backslash: `pattern:\.`.